Bridge Grad Vera, From Russia, Taking English Teaching to Social MediaBy Krzl Light Nuñes

-In addition to teaching Business English in Chile, and teaching private students online, Bridge graduate Vera Baranovskaya (a BridgeUniverse Summit presenter) also uses social media to help people improve their English skills.
+In addition to teaching Business English in Chile, and teaching private students online, Bridge graduate Vera Baranovskaya (a former BridgeUniverse Summit presenter) also uses social media to help people improve their English skills.
 She started her own Speaking Club, a weekly live English-focused event on Instagram.
 In this interview, Vera shares how this social initiative engages potential students and helps her thrive as an online ESL teacher.

 Hi Vera!
 Can you tell us a bit about yourself?

 Hi there!
 I’m an English teacher from Nalchik, Russia, which is located between the Black Sea and the Caspian Sea.
 I have six years of teaching experience and Bridge TEFL certification.

 I started teaching back in Russia while working for Pullman Hotel in Sochi, which brought me to an amazing adventure of teaching kids in Bogotá along with the AIESEC Shape Colombia project.
 After the project was over, I went to Chile in 2016 and I was hired by Bridge as a Business English teacher, which gave me more teaching experience and an opportunity to teach in various international companies.